Oxhey

 Oxhey is a suburb of Watford, under the jurisdiction of the Watford Borough Council in the county of Hertfordshire, England.
-It is in the Oxhey ward of Watford Borough Council.
+It is in the Oxhey ward of Watford Borough Council..

 The wider locations which comprise the modern Oxhey area are Oxhey Village (the area around Bushey station and between Pinner Road and London Road) and Oxhey Hall (the area along Hampermill Lane towards Moor Park).

+Etymology

+The name Oxhey is thought to derive from the Old English Oxanġehæġ. Ġehæġ is an Old Enlgish word meaning an enclosed piece of land, pasture, or meadow.
+Therefore, Oxhey can be understood to mean an enclosure, or fenced in place, for oxen.
+The first recorded reference to Oxhey was around 1390, although it may have been in use earlier.

 History

+Early history

+The earliest traces of human activity date from Stone and Iron ages.
+It is thought that the Roman Akeman Street may have run close to what is now the A411 Chalk Hill and London Road.

+The first mentions of Oxhey by name are in the eighth century when King Offa gave Oxangehæge to the Benedictine Abbey of St Albans.

+The pattern of early settlement in the area would have been partly influenced by its geographical position, given proximity to the road north from London, and its contacts with St Albans Abbey.

+Industrial Revolution

 Oxhey grew during the mid-19th century with the coming of the London and Birmingham Railway from London Euston to Boxmoor in 1837, the settlement being developed to house railway workers.
 The line was completed to Birmingham in 1838.
-It was originally called 'New Bushey', after the well-established village a mile away, but was renamed 'Oxhey' in 1907.

-In 1894 the parish of Bushey was split into 'Bushey Rural' (the part in Watford Rural District) and 'Bushey Urban' (in Watford Urban District).
-On 1 April 1906 Bushey Urban was renamed Oxhey; Bushey Rural was renamed Bushey and became an urban district.
+The fast-developing town of Watford, which later absorbed Oxhey, would in due course, would also become a dominant factor in the area's growth.